firedrakeproject/firedrake/docs/source/solving-interface.rst

 Specifying assembled matrix types
 +++++++++++++++++++++++++++++++++

-Firedrake supports assembling linear operators in a number of different formats.
+Firedrake supports the assembly of linear operators in a number of different formats.
 Either as assembled sparse matrices, or as matrix-free operators that only provide matrix-vector products.
 Since matrix-free actions require special preconditioning, they have